MandyCaps/game-project/README.md

 Making a game in P5 for first year at university.

 ## Current Point in Project
-Part 5: Bring it all together
+Part 6: Adding Game Mechanics